zszszsz/threadify.js/readme.md

 threadify.js
 ===========

-a cooperative multithread model for nodejs.
+a **non-preemptive** multi-threading model for nodejs based on ES6 generator APIs.

-to add initialize,
+to initialize, and add and start the threads,
 ````
 const mt = require('./index.js');
 var sched = new mt.sched(sched);